ThePi1/poe-gem-arbitrage/readme.md

 TL;DR: It looks up the prices of gems and regrading lenses, and uses alt-quality weights to find profitable gems to use them on.
 Also, does the same (roughly) for vaal orbs.

 ## Usage
-Requires Python 3.
+Download the latest release and unzip to a separate folder.
+Run the program command-line from the folder as follows:

+    .\gem_arbitrage.exe

+And you're done.
+Release is only for Windows at the moment.
+Linux users can just run it from source.

+If you want to run it from source, which is basically just as easy, you'll need Python installed.
 If you don't have Python -- you can download it here: `https://www.python.org/downloads/`

-The following will need to be run in your OS's shell -- PowerShell, Bash, CMD, etc.
+The following will need to be run in your OS's shell, in the source folder -- PowerShell, Bash, CMD, etc.

     Optional - set up a venv.